polyfy/polylith/readme.md

 The KB column shows the size of each library in kilobytes.
 If you get the key path wrong or if the library hasn't been downloaded yet, then it will be shown as blank.

-Library dependencies are specified per environment and the way the tool figures out what library each brick uses is to look in `:ns-to-lib` in `./deps.edn`, e.g:
+Library dependencies are specified per project and the way the tool figures out what library each brick uses is to look in `:ns-to-lib` in `./deps.edn`, e.g:

 ```clojure